Back to School: Supporting Teachers Strengthens the Team

 “Remember that many of us are parents too,” says Sarah.
 “We came into this profession because we love kids.
 This is a super weird and stressful time for everyone.
 When we enter into community with anyone, the best default is to trust. … I want what parents want—the best for their kids.
 If we can keep an open dialogue, things will start better.”

-Terri Barnes, senior editor at Elva Resa Publishing, is the mother of three military children who attended a combined twenty-seven schools, K-12.
+Terri Barnes is the mother of three military children who attended a combined twenty-seven schools, K-12.
 She is the author of Spouse Calls: Messages from a Military Life and editor of Seasons of My Military Student: Practical Ideas for Parents and Teachers.

 - Q and A with School Superintendent Jesse Najera